trigger-corp/Forge-Documentation/source/config.rst

 Fields
 --------------------------------------------------------------------------------

-This section includes more detailed information on the contents of each file, with links to other documentation where appropriate.
+This section includes more detailed information on the contents of each field, with links to other documentation where appropriate.

 .. _field-uuid: